wilsonianb/ofc-bootstrap/USER_GUIDE.md

 > Hint: For aws route53 DNS, create your secret key file `~/Downloads/route53-secret-access-key` (the default location) with only the secret access key, no newline and no other characters.

 > Note if you want to switch from the staging TLS certificates to production certificates, see the appendix.

-### Use a Kubernetes secret instead of a customers URL (optional)

-If you want to keep your list of users private, you can use a Kubernetes secret instead.

-Set `customers_secret:` to `true` and then edit the two secrets `customers` and `of-customers`.

 ### Enable dockerfile language support (optional)